wx-chevalier/Awesome-Lists-and-CheatSheets/DataScienceAI/Toolkit/DeepLearning/Tensorflow-Links.md

 * [2018-Simple and comprehensive tutorials in TensorFlow](https://github.com/easy-tensorflow/easy-tensorflow): The goal of this repository is to provide comprehensive tutorials for TensorFlow while maintaining the simplicity of the code.

-## Tensorflow.js

-* [2018-A Gentle Introduction to TensorFlow.js](https://parg.co/YrP): This tutorial starts by explaining the basic building blocks of TensorFlow.js and the operations on them.
-Then, we describe how to create some complicated models.

 ---